Nonparametric Estimation of a distribution function from doubly truncated data under dependence: Conclusions and final discussion

-In this paper we have introduced an extension of the Efron-Petrosian NPMLE when the lifetime and the truncation times may be dependent.
-We assume that $U^*$ depends on the lifetime, and that the dependence structure of $(X^*,U^*)$ is given by a copula function, with arguments $\theta$, $F$ and $G$.
+In this paper we have introduced an extension of the Efron-Petrosian NPMLE for double truncation when the variable of interest and the truncation variables may be dependent.
+We assume that $U^*$ depends on the variable of interest, and that the dependence structure of $(X^*,U^*)$ is given by a copula function, with arguments $\theta$, $F$ and $G$.
 Two different algorithms to estimate the parameter $\theta$ and the distributions $F$ and $G$ have been introduced, the full and the simple algorithms.\\

 The performance of these two algorithms has been evaluated though simulations for several copula functions and marginal models.
-Both estimators are asymptotically equivalent in the sense of their convergence to the same solution.
-While the simple algorithm provides MSE's slightly larger than those of the full algorithm, but the full algorithm has revealed computationally heavier.
+The estimators (of $F$) computed by the two algorithms converge to the same solution.
+While the simple algorithm provides MSE's slightly larger than those of the full algorithm, the full algorithm has revealed computationally heavier.
 The evaluations of the $RMSE$'s allows to concluded that the simple algorithm is the best option according to its good relative performance and computational speed.
-The systematic bias of the Efron-Petrosian NPMLE under dependence has been evaluated too, being more evident for a stronger dependence degree.\\
+The systematic bias of the Efron-Petrosian NPMLE under dependence has been evaluated too, being more evident for a stronger dependence degree, as expected.\\

 In order to estimate the standard error of both the marginal distributions and the copula parameter we have introduced a bootstrap procedure.
-In our simulation studies the bootstrap performs well, giving a more accurate estimation of the standard error of $\widehat \theta$ with an increasing sample size.\\
+In our simulation studies the bootstrap performed well, giving a more accurate estimation of the standard error of $\widehat \theta$ with an increasing sample size.\\